I want to switch my lecture (or lab) to another day or time slot.

 My chemistry course (from another institution) is not posted to my transcript.
 How do I register for a class?

-If the course is a 1000 or 2000 level course, please email the Undergraduate Chemistry Coordinator at mailto:email@example.com.
-For all other 3000 level and higher courses, please see Kelli Porterfield in room 412 of the Chemistry building.
+If the course is a 1000 or 2000 level course, please email the Undergraduate Chemistry Coordinator at mailto:firstname.lastname@example.org.
+For all other 3000 level and higher courses, please contact Kelli Porterfield at mailto:email@example.com.

 Can I register for a UGA course now if I am taking the prerequisite course at my current school?